Enalean/tuleap-documentation-en/languages/en/user-guide/git.rst

 (on developer's computer) and are regularly pushed into a public repositories for sharing with other developers.

-|SYSPRODUCTNAME| "Personal Fork" are those public repositories.
+Tuleap "Personal Fork" are those public repositories.

 If you ever need to group the selected repositories into a common namespace, you can give a specific path the repositories will be created